AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 *Advanced · 4 mana · 3 moves · 1 minute (4 rounds)*

 As you start casting, stones float and form a blade above you.
 When you finish — and at the end of every round — all creatures within a **2-meter radius** of you take **5 damage** and are knocked prone.
 The blade has 10 resilience, 1 evasion and −1 damage reduction; every 2 damage it takes reduces its damage by 1.

+##### Fire blast

+*Advanced · 6 mana · 3 moves · instant*

+You focus a sphere of flame and launch it towards a point you can see.
+The sphere travels **30 meters at the end of each of your turns**; reaching its destination, it explodes — all creatures within a 10-meter radius take **5 fire damage**.

+##### Frost cloud

+*Advanced · 7 mana · 2 moves · 2 minutes (8 rounds)*

+You summon a sphere of snow and harsh winds: choose a point within 100 meters — a **20-meter sphere** of frost covers the area.
+Creatures starting their turn inside it take 1 frost damage.

+##### Lightning strike

+*Advanced · 6 mana · 3 moves · instant*

+When you finish casting, lightning strikes around you: all creatures **of your choice** within 10 meters take 4 electric damage.

+##### Dragon breath

+*Master · 7 mana · 3 moves · instant*

+You unleash a line of elemental fire, 3 meters wide and 50 meters long.
+Creatures caught in it make a speed resist roll, taking **11 fire damage and 5 continual fire damage** — and for every 2 successes rolled, the continual damage drops by 1.

+##### Flash freeze

+*Master · 14 mana · 4 moves · instant*

+Choose a creature within 50 meters and line of sight: it takes **10 frost damage**, cannot act until the start of the next round — and becomes **immune to all damage** for that time.
+If a single instance of damage would exceed 10 (checked before the immunity), the ice shatters and all effects end.

+##### Pillar strike

+*Master · 7 mana · 5 moves · 10 minutes (40 rounds)*

+The earth around you forms a 3-meter pillar of stone and minerals.
+When you finish casting — and at the start of every round — the pillar strikes a creature within 5 meters of you for **10 damage**.
+The pillar has 10 resilience, 3 evasion and −2 damage reduction; every resilience it loses reduces its damage by 1.

+##### Plasma pulse

+*Master · 9+ mana\* · 2+ moves\* · instant*

+You gather energy in your hand before releasing a destructive beam.
+Each time you take a move to progress the cast, choose: keep charging, or fire.
+Every charging move beyond the minimum costs **+3 mana**.
+When the beam fires, creatures in a line 1 meter wide and 100 meters long take **9 electric damage** — then the air explodes, dealing 1 fire damage to creatures within 3 meters of the line.
+Every charging move adds **+2 electric and +1 fire damage**.

 ##### Storm wall